zeroHu/hexoBlog/source/_posts/33-js-recursion.md

 // factorial(4, 1) = 24
 ```

-> summarize : the tail call in stack is less, in v8 can spend less time
+> summarize : the tail call is better than recursion, in v8 can spend less time

 ![](http://static.zeroyh.cn/33-WechatIMG734.png)